-Figure A is a schematic diagram of the Fuel Pressure Control Elbow Assembly Module (unit) on which the major functional elements are illustrated and labeled.
-While Figure A is schematic, the general shapes of the parts have been retained as much as possible to permit a better understanding of the actual hardware.
+Figure A is a schematic diagram of the fuel pressure control elbow assembly module (unit) on which the major functional elements are illustrated and labeled.
+While Figure A is schematic, the general shapes of the parts have been retained as much as possible to permit a better under-standing of the actual hardware.
 The inner and outer piston assembly has been split on Figure A for clarity.
 The lower half illustrates the position of the pistons when the unit is closed, either because deadman has not been activated or because the fuel control pressure is insufficient to overcome the piston spring, and other opening forces that might be present.
 The upper half of the piston assembly on Figure A illustrates the position of the pistons when the unit is partly open and regulating fuel pressure.

-Refer to Figure A while reading this section of the manual for a more thorough understanding of the unit operation.
+Referring to Figure A while reading this section of the manual should assist in achieving a thorough understanding of the unit operation.